KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-Both Ganyu’s frost flake arrow \(on release\) as well as Ganyu’s Elemental Burst \(on initial cast\) are snapshot in nature, meaning that any buffs or effects applied to the character will only affect them if they are on Ganyu during the initial release, and cast respectively
+Both Ganyu’s Frostflake Arrow \(on release\) as well as Ganyu’s Elemental Burst \(on initial cast\) are snapshot in nature, meaning that any buffs or effects applied to the character will only affect them if they are on Ganyu during the initial release, and cast respectively

 **Evidence:**